How Stigma Prevents People from Seeking Addiction Treatment

 What Can a Stigma Cause?

 The stigma of addiction has many consequences.
-These consequences affect the addict’s whole life.
-When an addict or recovering addict mentions their addiction every action, reaction, or complaint becomes about the addiction.
+These affect the addict’s whole life.
+When an addict or recovering addict mentions their addiction, every action, reaction, or complaint becomes about the addiction.
 Almost no one treats them the same after they learn the truth.

 The stigma attached to drug use can prevent doctors from treating their patients properly.
 It is no secret that doctors are some of the most judgmental people when it comes to addiction.
-Many people hide their addiction from their doctors not because they want to keep using but because it stops their doctor from listening to them.
-Every year many addicts wind up sick or die because their doctor passed a serious condition off as a product of the addiction.
+Many people hide their addiction from their doctors, not because they want to keep using, but because it stops their doctor from listening to them.
+Every year, many people addicted to substances wind up sick or die because their doctor passed a serious condition off as a product of the addiction.
 This consequence also happens with therapists, paramedics, nurses, and other healthcare providers.

 It also prevents pharmacists from filling vital prescriptions.
 Many pharmacists today are wary of anyone filling a prescription for pain medication, anxiety medication, or other necessary controlled drugs.
 This can prevent the addict from receiving the medication that he or she needs to function without their drug or behavior of choice.

-Call 800-934-1582(Who Answers?) toll free anytime for help finding treatment for addiction.
+Call 800-934-1582(Sponsored) toll free anytime for help finding treatment for addiction.
 We understand, and we’re here to help.

 Get Help Now